googlefonts/glyphsets/README.md

 Glyphsets Tool
 ==============

+> [!NOTE]
+> Previously existing commands of the `glyphsets` tool are currently deactivated after the transition to the new database.
+These are: `update-srcs`, `nam-file`, `missing-in-font`.
+Please report if you need to use these.

+## Custom Filters

 You can create your own Glyphs.app _Custom Filters_ using the `glyphsets` tool.

 Install or update the tool with pip, if you haven’t already: